-There are many reasons a student or parent won’t bother with the form.
-They don’t think they’ll qualify for aid.
-They find it too complicated and intimidating.
+There are many reasons a student or parent won’t end up filing the FAFSA.
+One common reason is that they don’t think they’ll qualify for aid because they have a stable financial situation.
+Maybe they find the FAFSA too complicated and intimidating.
 Or they simply don’t know about it.

-The FAFSA determines a student’s financial need, and can give them the scholarships and grants needed to attend college and further their education.
+The FAFSA determines a student’s financial need, and can give them the scholarships and grants that can help students attend college and further their education.
 Everyone should file the FAFSA.
 Everyone.
-But those elements still hold people back.
+But these reasons and elements still hold people back.

 What the App Aims to Change

 The Education Department hopes to revolutionize the FAFSA process by making a mobile app.
-Education Secretary Betsy DeVos stresses an emphasis on “customer service” via the app, so that students and parents can have a smooth experience.
+Education Secretary Betsy DeVos stresses an emphasis on “customer service” via the app.
+The goal is for students and parents to have a smooth and less painful experience.

 The proposed app would make the FAFSA more readily available to students from all backgrounds.
-It is a much needed step forward to modernizing the form.
+It is a much needed step forward to modernizing the form and making it more accessible.
 The app plan has been praised from both sides of the political spectrum, though concerns are still being raised over the FAFSA layout itself.

 Other Proposed FAFSA Changes

 Critics of the plan still point out the complication of the FAFSA itself.
 The mobile platform wouldn’t be able to change the inner workings, after all.
-Therefore, many are calling for an overhaul of the FAFSA form to simplify it and make it easier for families to file and get the money they deserve.
+Therefore, many are calling for an overhaul of the FAFSA form to simplify it.
+A less complicated form will make it easier for families to file and get the money they deserve.